guusj/books/Warbreaker_BrandonSanderson.md

 When she did, her heart sank. _My . . . sister_, Vivenna thought with a chill. _My poor sister._
 Siri was dressed in a scandalous golden dress that didn’t even come down to her knees.
 It also had a plunging neckline.
 Siri’s hair, which even she should have been able to keep a dark brown, was instead the golden yellow of enjoyment, and there were deep red ribbons woven through it.
 She was being attended by dozens of servants.
 “Look what they’ve done to her,” Vivenna said.
 “She must be frightened senseless, forced to wear something like that, forced to keep her hair a color that matches her clothing . . .” _Forced to be slave to the God King._
 Parlin’s square-jawed face grew hard.
 He didn’t often get angry, but Vivenna could see it in him now.
 She agreed.
 Siri was being exploited; they were carrying her around and displaying her like some kind of trophy.
 It seemed to Vivenna a statement.
-They were saying they could take a chaste, innocent Idris woman and do whatever they wished with her.
+They were saying they could take a chaste, innocent Idrian woman and do whatever they wished with her.
 _What I’m doing is right_, Vivenna thought with growing determination. _Coming to Hallandren_ was _the best thing to do.
 Lemex might be dead, but I have to press onward.
 I have to find a way._
 _I have to save my sister._
 “Vivenna?”
 Parlin said.